antrea-io/antrea/docs/network-policy.md

 CNP rules match, the packet is then enforced for rules created for K8s NP.
 Hence, CNP take precedence over K8s NP.

+### Ordering between Antrea Policies based on priorities

+The relative ordering between a ClusterNetworkPolicy resource and an [Antrea NetworkPolicy resource](#antrea-networkPolicy) within a Tier depends on the `priority` set in each of the two resources. i.e. the ordering is performed solely based on the `priority` assigned as opposed to the "Kind" of the resource.

 ### Behavior of `to` and `from` selectors

 There are four kinds of selectors that can be specified in an ingress `from`